MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ocr-learn-about.md

 > [!IMPORTANT]
 >
 > - Only stand-alone images are scanned.
-Scanning images embedded inside Microsoft Office files (docx, xlsx, pptx) and compressed/archive files (zip, rar, etc.) isn't supported at this point.
+Scanning images embedded inside Microsoft Office files (.docx, .xlsx, .pptx) and compressed/archive files (.zip, .rar, etc.) isn't supported at this point.
 > - SharePoint and OneDrive support only the following file types: JPEG, JPG, PNG, and BMP.
 > - Data loss prevention policy tips are not supported for images in Exchange.
 > - If you [exclude a path](dlp-configure-endpoint-settings.md#file-path-exclusions) in the endpoint data loss prevention settings, OCR will not scan images in those folders.